Data Science, advanced analytics, and digital tools

 In the framework of our firm commitment to R&D and innovation, and in line with our mission of providing the best service to our clients, we have developed a series of innovative Data Science and Machine Learning tools that allow to efficiently analyze and manage the data received from our clients’ solar PV projects.

-There is an increasing amount of data available from PV assets and data science, advanced analytics tools are essential to elaborate a correct interpretation of this information.
+There is an increasing amount of data available from PV assets and data science and advanced analytics tools are essential to elaborate a correct interpretation of this information.
 The input drawn from these analyses constitutes a powerful strategic tool to guide our clients’ decision-making processes and maximize their return on investment.

 Advanced Performance Analytics Application (A-PAA)